kendo-labs/knockout-kendo/web/MaskedTextBox.md

 liveOptions:
     - name: enabled
       description: Determines if users can interact with the field
-    - name: isOpen
+    - name: isReadOnly
-      description: Controls whether the navigatable calendar popup is visible
+      description: Controls whether the field allows input
-    - name: min
-      description: The minimum date allowed for selection in the field
-    - name: max
-      description: The maximum date allowed for selection in the field
     - name: value
-      description: The current date value of the field
+      description: The current value of the field
     - name: widget
       description: If specified, will populate an observable with a reference to the actual widget